Mount Wilson

 Mount Wilson is celebrated for its extraordinary historic gardens, many of which are open to the public, featuring magnificent European deciduous trees that put on a spectacular autumn display of reds, oranges, and yellows.
 The surrounding Blue Mountains National Park — a UNESCO World Heritage Area — provides dramatic bushwalking through rainforest, canyons, and eucalypt stands.
 The village has no shops or commercial services, preserving its quiet, exclusive character; St George's Church, built by the Clark family and consecrated in 1916, is among the village's notable heritage landmarks.
 Mount Wilson is best suited to those who seek a tranquil, nature-immersed lifestyle with easy access to the wider Blue Mountains community.

-Mount Wilson falls under postcode 2786 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Blue Mountains electorate.
+Mount Wilson falls under postcode 2786 and is governed by the Blue Mountains Council (Local Government Area).
+For federal elections, residents vote in the electorate of Macquarie, while state elections fall under the Blue Mountains electorate.

 📍 Location